teiman/invisiblepowers/README.md

  - Doing Game design is hard
  - Even simple ideas can get complicated when you get to the fine details

+Future for this proyect:
+ - I am still trying to turn this into something fun, no success so far

 On the current state the gameplay loop is not a joy,  so I need to redo this part that is basically the hearth of the game.
 If everything fails, I may spawn a new game where only the gameplay loop exist.